American Beaver

 Habits and Lifestyle

 American beavers are highly sociable animals.
 They make up colonies - family groups of about 8 individuals in each one – and live within a hierarchy.
 Beavers are very territorial, protecting their home range from other beaver colonies.
 The period of their highest activity is the nighttime, though sometimes they can be seen in the daytime, more frequently in the twilight.
 In search of food, beavers are ready to pass long distances.
 When the source of food is found, a beaver opens water canals to it in order to transport the food across the water to its lodge.
-Beavers also pile up branches and sticks under the water as winter supply.
+Beavers also pile up branches and sticks under the water as winter supplies.
 In areas of fast water flow beavers construct dams to slow down the stream.
 Their lodges are very firm to be able to serve as shelters.
 Beavers construct dams, depending on the speed of the water stream: if the stream is strong, dams are built in a way so as to withstand the pressure of water flow and not be washed away.

 Group name